-- An Arbitration Panel shall consist of a chairman and two other members selected by him, except the controverting parties may mutually agree to less then three arbitrators in a specific case.
+- An Arbitration Panel shall consist of a chairman and two other members selected by him, except that controverting parties may mutually agree to less than three arbitrators in a specific case.

 - Where the amount in dispute is less than 10% of the applicable limit specified in Article First, a one-member panel shall be selected.

 - The members of Arbitration Panel shall be selected on the basis of their experience and qualifications.